annashchetinina/Facial-Morphology-Behavior-and-Prenatal-Exposures/README.md

 <sup>
 Red regions indicate outward changes, blue regions denote inward changes with respect to the geometric center of the head. <br>
 Facial heatmap visualization: <br>
-By selective decoding one facial trait while remaining the rest unchanged, we generated a sequence of reconstructed facial shapes to visualize the effect of the selected trait on facial deformation19.
+By selective decoding one facial trait while remaining the rest unchanged, we generated a sequence of reconstructed facial shapes to visualize the effect of the selected trait on facial deformation.
 Subsequently, a facial heatmap was calculated to display the facial deformation.
 The amount of facial deformation was determined by the effect of the mean+-SD of the exposure in the analysis.
 The amount of deformation was magnified by 100 for enhanced visualization. <br>
 </sup>